-Amending Canon 38 is in the process of being implemented which will condense the current two Ecumenical Canons (843 and 844) into one Canon (currently found within the Code of Practice).
+Amending Canon 38 condensed the current two Ecumenical Canons (B43 and B44) into one Canon (currently found within the Code of Practice).
 Together with the Code of Practice, this gives churches much more flexibility to work with other denominations and creates provision to work with the Salvation Army and the Society of Friends.